jaredpalmer/razzle/examples/with-apollo-typescript/README.md

 ```

 ## Idea behind the example
+Using techniques specified by [Apollo](https://www.apollographql.com/docs/react/features/server-side-rendering.html) and also following the [GitHunt](https://github.com/apollographql/GitHunt-React/blob/master/src/server.js) app as an example

 This is an of how to use Razzle with [TypeScript](https://github.com/Microsoft/TypeScript).
 In `razzle.config.js`, we locate the part of the webpack configuration
 that is running `babel-loader` and swap it out for `ts-loader`.